 The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private First Class Kenneth E. Schoeberle had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.
 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.

 When the detail ended, Ken was sent to Cabanatuan which was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
+Camp 1 was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 Camp 3 was later consolidated into Camp 1 on October 30, 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.